c4pt0r/slides/2024/scalability/slides.md

 ---

-# How TiBB solve this problem
+# How does TiDB solve this problem?

 ---